jkirsch/senser/README.md

 ### How does it work

-The app is arhectrated using Spring for dependency injection. `edu.tuberlin.senser.images.MainApp` is the main entry point.
+The app is orchestrated using Spring for dependency injection. `edu.tuberlin.senser.images.MainApp` is the main entry point.
 It uses classpath scanning to find components to initialize within the same package or underneath.